purescript/pursuit/static/help-docs/users.md

 - `Constraint`
 - `Type -> K` where `K` refers to an "uninteresting" kind signature

-Here's another way to think about it.
-Kind signatures are considered "uninteresting" if all of their type parameters' kinds are kind `Type`.
+Here's another way to think about it: kind signatures are considered "uninteresting" if all of their type parameters' kinds are kind `Type`.

 ### Examples of "uninteresting" kind signatures